hpc/charliecloud/doc/ch-image.rst

 1. You can use absolute paths in the source; the root is the context directory.

-2. Destination directories are created if they don't exist in the following
+2. Destination directories are created if they don’t exist in the following
    situations:

    1. If the destination path ends in slash.
 (Documented.)